madhurajeshwar1999/CrackStation/README.md

 ### **OVERVIEW**
-Crack Station application has 3 versions which each release version achieving a different objective .
+Crack Station is an application which decrypts strings upto length 3 which are  matching the regex [A-Za-z0-9?!]{1,3} , and are encrypted using SHA-1 or SHA-256.
+Crack Station application has 3 versions with each release version achieving a different objective .

-### **VERSION**
+#### **VERSION**
 **1.0.0**
  Tag corresponding to release 1 where we have changes for single character decryption.List of characters include all alphabets(lower and upper case) and digits (0-9).